 Let’s get started!

-These considerations are critical in ensuring your online activities remain as private and secure as possible.
+By considering these aspects, you can ensure that your online activities remain as private and secure as possible.

 Fundamentally, a VPN encrypts your online traffic and masks your IP address.
 When you connect to a VPN server, the VPN creates a secure tunnel and routes your online traffic via the specified server.